 Big social media companies like Facebook that have traditionally been the gatekeepers of valuable customer data are responding to privacy concerns by putting up barriers to this information.
 Marketers now have had to generate their own audience information to ensure there’s no loss of personalization potential.

-As consumers ourselves, we see the personalized approach all the time, especially with brands like Netflix and Amazon whose business models are based around hyper-personalization.
+As consumers ourselves, we see the personalized approach all the time, especially with brands like Netflix and Amazon whose business models are based on hyper-personalization.
 These companies have reinvented the personalization wheel and set the stage for all other brands.
 Consumers feel safe divulging information to them in exchange for hyper-personalized services that make spot-on purchase recommendations or suggest just the right type of entertainment.

 Of course, we’re talking about mega brands.
 You may not be competing with Netflix or Amazon, but you still want to connect with your customers in the same hyper-personalized way.